Hot Raspberry Apple Jam

 - jalapeno juice: Take 4 to 5 jalapenos and blend them in a food processor until the mixture is smooth.
 Pour into a saucepan with a 1/2 cup of water and 1/2 cup apple cider vinegar and let cook on a low heat for about 15 minutes.

 - This part is up to you and how much heat you want in your jam.
-If you want a little kick, take a piece of cheese cloth or a thin material and pour the jalapeno mixture into the cloth and twist the top to hold in the jalapeno’s .
-Make sure you have a bowl underneath when your doing this to capture the juice.
+If you want a little kick, take a piece of cheesecloth or a thin material and pour the jalapeno mixture into the cloth and twist the top to hold in the jalapenos.
+Make sure you have a bowl underneath when you are doing this to capture the juice.
 Squeeze the mixture to get all the juice out.

 - If you want it hot, don’t squeeze out the juice, and just use a 1/2 cup of the mixture right out of the pan.

-- Combine the raspberries, applesauce, jalapeno juice, lemon juice and butter in a large pot.
+- Combine the raspberries, applesauce, jalapeno juice, lemon juice, and butter in a large pot.
 Gradually stir in the pectin.
-Bring the mixture to a full rolling boil that cannot be stirred down, over a high heat, stirring constantly.
+Bring the mixture to a full rolling boil that cannot be stirred down, over high heat, stirring constantly.

 - Add the entire amount of sugar, stirring to dissolve.
 Return mixture to a full rolling boil, stirring constantly.
 Cook for 4 minutes and then remove from heat.

 - Pour jam into prepared jars.
 Make sure to wipe off the top of each jar so your jam will seal.

 - Place a lid and then tighten a ring onto the jar.
 The heat from the jam should seal the jar.